 - Must file or will file an affidavit as required by individual institutions, stating that the filer will apply for legal residency as soon as possible; (Applicable to public universities, not Chapman)

 - Must not hold a valid non-immigrant visa (F, J, H, L, A, E, etc.)

 The CA Dream Act Application is used by undocumented students who meet the eligibility requirements of California Assembly Bill 540 and come from a lower income household or qualify for need-based aid.
 The application can be found at www.caldreamact.org.
-The California Student Aid Commission processes the application and any aid received can be used at eligible California public or private institutions.
-Please use the site above as a resource at the time of applying.
+The California Student Aid Commission process the application and any aid received can be used at eligible California public or private institutions.
+Please use the site above as a resource at the time of the application.